mustahsinfarhan/mustahsinfarhan.github.io/README.md

 [Details..](/navigation/research/research_page.md)

-## Reserach Experience
+## Research Experience
-- Design and Implementation of IoT based Patient Monitoring System Integrating Cloud Platform
+#### Design and Implementation of IoT based Patient Monitoring System Integrating Cloud Platform

 Designed affordable cloud-based patient monitoring system for remote monitoring of heart rate and temperature in resource-limited settings which improves accessibility and reduces workload for medical professionals.
 The thesis was supervised by [Dr. Md.
 Faruque Hossain](https://www.kuet.ac.bd/ece/fhossain/) and was submitted to fulfill the partial requirement for the BSc.
 Degree in Electronics and Communication Engineering.